icopy-site/awesome/docs/awesome/awesome-pcaptools.md

 * [Ntop](http://www.ntop.org/): Ntop is a network traffic probe that shows the network usage, similar to what the popular top Unix command does. ntop is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform and on Win32 as well.

 * [Ntopng](https://www.ntop.org/products/traffic-analysis/ntop/): Ntopng is the next generation version of the original ntop, a network traffic probe that shows the network usage, similar to what the popular top Unix command does. ntop is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, MacOSX and on Win32 as well.

+* [Ostinato](https://ostinato.org/): Ostinato is a versatile packet crafter, pcap editor/player and traffic generator with an intuitive GUI.
+Add-ons include high-speed 10/25/40G traffic generation and scripting/ automation Python APIs.
+Works on all platforms - Windows, MacOS, Linux and the labbing platforms - CML, EVE-NG and GNS3.

 * [PacketQ](https://github.com/dotse/PacketQ): A tool that provides a basic SQL-frontend to PCAP-files.
 Outputs JSON, CSV and XML and includes a build-in webserver with JSON-api and a nice looking AJAX GUI.